strombetta/xsimplicity/README.md

-# Beth Command Line Parser Library for .NET Framework
+# xSimplicity Command Line Parser Library for .NET Framework
-The Beth Command Line Parser Library is an open and extensible command line parser API for manipulating command line arguments by defining application arguments, options, and commands.
+The xSimplicity Command Line Parser Library is an open and extensible command line parser API for manipulating command line arguments by defining application arguments, options, and commands.

 ### License
 Beth Command Line Parser Library is licensed under the [MIT license](LICENSE).